AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/session-history.md

 # Celebration Finale

+### Secret Tunnels

+PCs find Dagon diary.
+- Info about the Burning Hand cult (easy)
+- Fact that the cult dwelling requires a password to open that rotates (medium)
+- Most recent entry about the tunnel collapse, signs of the cave worm

 1. The PCs rested and healed.
 Fayla visited Borja to investigate about the Axe, who told her that it's a valuable ceremonial axe.
 2. Fadon is out celebrating, and Edwin is performing his duties.
 3. The PCs returned and explored deeper into the caverns.
 They trekked for 1 hour to one of the burial sites.